 An interesting fact is that the Algerian Air Force received upgraded Su-24M with the SVP-24 system from Gefest and T, CJSC earlier than the Russian Air Force.
 Lobbied by the former general director of Sukhoi, M.A.
 Pogosyan, the aiming-navigation system developed by the OKB and NIREK (OCD "Gusar"), which had the worst characteristics, was altogether rejected by Algerian representatives.

 SVP-24 combines instruments and means of aiming, navigation and control.
-It significantly expands the range of tactics available to pilots when searching for a target and entering an attack.
-The process of aiming and attacking rocket-bombing was facilitated, while it was possible to increase the accuracy.
-The range of aviation weapons available for use has expanded.
-For example, it became possible to use the X-31P anti-radar missile, which Gusar could not provide.
-In combat, the opportunity to use a satellite positioning system appeared, navigation accuracy increased to 3 meters.
+It significantly expands the range of tactical techniques available to pilots when searching for a target and going into an attack.
+The process of aiming and delivering missile and bomb strikes has been facilitated, while the accuracy has been increased.
+The range of available for use has expanded aviation means of destruction.
+For example, it became possible to use the Kh-31P anti-radar missile, which the Gusar could not provide.
+In combat work, it became possible to use a satellite positioning system, the navigation accuracy increased to 3 meters.

 Su-24M with PCR X-31P

 The reliability of the sighting and navigation complex also increased, while the use of a more modern compact element base reduced the weight and size of new electronic units.